Economics, Banking and Finance MScStudy level: Postgraduate

 Teaching contact hours

-You will typically receive around 8 hours of contact teaching per week.
+You will typically receive around 12 hours of contact teaching per week.
 The contact hours may be made up of a combination of face-to-face teaching, individual and group tutorials, and online classes and tutorials.
-In addition, you will be expected to undertake a significant amount of self-directed studying and revising in your own time each week, which may include, guided study and, online activities.
+In addition, you will be expected to undertake around 20 hours of self-directed studying and revising in your own time each week, which may include, guided study and online activities.

 The Coventry University Group assessment strategy ensures that our courses are fairly assessed and allows us to monitor student progression towards the achieving the intended learning outcomes.